SAP-archive/teched2021-DEV261/exercises/ex11/README.md

   curl.exe '-X' 'POST' 'https://order-mock.<cluster url>/orders' '-H' 'Content-Type: application/json' '-d' '{\"orderNo\": 123123}'
   ```

-This result of this call should be similar to
+The result of this call should be similar to:

 ```json
 {